 If you’re looking for something a little cheaper, Mi-pad smart Hotel is a top choice.
 This clean and comfortable hotel is one of the best value hotels in Queenstown.
 Plus, its location is perfect!

-Another great option is to rent an Airbnb in Queenstown.
+Another great option is to rent a holiday home in Queenstown.
 There are plenty to choose from, spanning all price points and sizes.
 Just be sure to verify that the owner has a resource consent (local permit) if the neighborhood requires one – it depends on which are of Queenstown they’re located in.
 I also recommend choosing a place with free parking included.

 Getting Around Queenstown